Which links (follow or no follow) are better for getting SEO value?

 So, should I use no follow or followed links?
 I heard that if I have lots of external links, the effect could be opposite.

-We should try to do anything naturally, I mean keep some links dofollow & some nofollow like because Google wants everything would be natural not be excess in anything.
+We should try to do anything naturally, keep some links dofollow & some nofollow links because Google wants everything would be natural not be excess in anything.

 Juan from Verz Design